muszbek/schoolhub/spec.md

   - REST, Elixir, (maybe later MongoosePush)

 - Admin can upload files (on message board, also library).
+- Files are downloadable or view only -> view pdf or other stuff in browser
   - Elixir, PostgreSQL

 - Grades on student page.